 To really reap the benefits of celery juice, William suggests that celery be juiced (no pulp), consumed on its own (no lemon, ice, etc.) and on an empty stomach first thing in the morning at least 30 minutes before breakfast.

 What’s so special about celery?

 Despite being considered a boring veggie for many years (isn’t it just crunchy air?), celery is actually very nutrient-dense.
-It’s low in calories, high in fiber and water, and rich in vitamins and minerals such as vitamin K, vitamin C, folate, calcium, magnesium, sodium and potassium.
+It’s low in calories, high in fiber and water, and rich in vitamins and minerals such as vitamin K, vitamin C, beta carotene, folate, calcium, magnesium, sodium, and potassium.

-What’s most impressive about celery its phytochemical content.
-Specifically, celery contains a wide variety of antioxidant polyphenols, which prevent cellular damage by neutralizing free radicals, boost the immune system, modulate inflammation and protect against disease.
+What’s most impressive about celery is its phytochemical content.
+It is known to be an incredibly powerful antioxidant [source].
+Specifically, celery contains a wide variety of antioxidant polyphenols, which prevent cellular damage by neutralizing free radicals, boosting the immune system, modulating inflammation, and protecting against disease [source].

 But the question still remains….